-Ninety-six patients fulfilled the eligibility and inclusion criteria and enrolled in this study.
-They were randomly allocated in the intervention group (48 patients) and in the standard of care group (48 patients).
-There were no losses in follow-up (figure 1).
-Both groups were constituted mainly by females, and the mean age was 68,31 years old in the CG and 66,63 years old in the IG.
-The demographic and clinical characteristics of participants are represented in table 1.
+96 patients fulfilled the eligibility and inclusion criteria and were enrolled in this study.
+They were randomly allocated to the intervention group (48 patients) and the standard of care (control) group (48 patients).
+There were no losses to follow-up (figure 1).
+Both groups were constituted mainly of females, and the mean age was 68.31 years in the control group and 66.63 years in the intervention group.
+The demographic and clinical characteristics of participants are presented in table 1.